Convert a Path to a Shape Layer in Photoshop

-First create a new document and just draw any path on the canvas.
-You might draw a crazy random shape or you might take the time to design a simple icon.
-I've created a relatively flat checkmark which looks like this:
+First, create a new document and just draw a path on the canvas.
+You might draw a crazy random shape, or you might take the time to design a simple icon.
+I've created a relatively flat checkmark that looks like this:

-Afterwards you'll notice there's a completed path located in the paths palette.
-By default this is called a Work Path but you can rename it to save the path for later use.
+Afterward, you'll notice there's a completed path located in the paths panel.
+By default this is called a Work Path in the Layers Panel, but you can rename it to save the path for later use.

-With the working path selected move up to the menu bar and click Layer -> New Fill Layer.
+With the working path selected, move up to the menu bar and click Layer -> New Fill Layer.
 Three new options will appear in a menu which determine how your shape turns out.
-The best choice is “Solid Color…” because that's the default for every shape.
+The best choice is “Solid Color…” because that's the default for every shape in Photoshop.

 3. Adding Effects

-Once you have the shape layer it's easy to manipulate.
-You can choose from any of the layer effects to create details like drop shadows, textures, gradients, or similar options.
-Since the shape layer is a vector you can hit CTRL+T and transform the graphic to any size without quality loss.
+Once you have the shape layer, it's easy to manipulate.
+You can choose from any layer effects to create details like drop shadows, textures, gradients, or similar options.
+Since the shape layer is a vector, you can hit CTRL+T and transform the graphic to any size without quality loss.
 The layer effects will also scale accordingly.

-Also keep in mind that your path should still be available in the paths palette.
-So if you decide to modify the shape's anchor points but need a different copy you can always rebuild a new shape layer from the original path by following the steps above.
+Also, remember that your path should still be available in the paths panel.
+So if you decide to modify the shape's anchor points but need a different copy, you can always rebuild a new shape layer from the original path by following the steps above.